-The RICE exhaust gas is directed through mufflers and is released to the atmosphere through dedicated vertical exhaust stacks with vertical release points.
-The two (2) CAT® Model G3520C RICE exhaust stacks are identical.
+The RICE exhaust gas is directed through a muffler and is released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.

-The exhaust stack sampling ports for the CAT® Model G3520C engines (EUICENGINE1 & 2) are located in individual exhaust stacks with an inner diameter of 15.5 inches.
-The ports are located upstream of the engine muffler in a horizontal section of stack.
-Each stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location 52 inches (3.35 duct diameters) upstream and 60 inches (3.87 duct diameters) downstream from any flow disturbance and satisfies the USEPA Method 1 criteria for a representative sample location.
+The exhaust duct sampling ports for the CAT[®] Model G3520C engine (EUICENGINE1) are located in an exhaust duct with an inner diameter of 15.5 inches.
+The ports are located upstream of the engine muffler in a horizontal section of duct.
+The duct is equipped with two (2) sample ports, opposed 90°, that provide a sampling location 52 inches (3.35 duct diameters) upstream and 60 inches (3.87 duct diameters) downstream from any flow disturbance and satisfies the USEPA Method 1 criteria for a representative sample location.